harelba/serium/docs/README.md

 * Support for case class version management and powerful schema evolution inside the codebase
 * Inherent serialization capabilities (currently json only)
 * On-the-fly data migration on read
 * Support for subtypes - A method for mimicking inheritance in serialized data.
-Supertype can contain a "selector field" which denotes the actual type of another field.
+Supertype can contain a "selector field" which denotes the actual type of another field, fully integrating with the version management capabilities of the library.

 ## Design assumptions
 * CPU/Memory is cheaper than developer time and time-to-market of new features